icegoat9/compiler-class-wab/README.md

 ```

-The [Wabbish Language Specification](Wabbish-Specification.md) is a living document containing the specification for the language my compiler supports (the syntax and list of valid operators, expressions, statements, and so on).
+The [Wabbish Language Specification](docs/Wabbish-Specification.md) is a living document with the specification for the language my compiler supports (the syntax and list of valid operators, expressions, statements, and so on).

 # Design Approach

-At a high level, the compiler is organized into a series of passes that each perform a task such as tokenizing, parsing, or code generation.
+At a high level, a compiler is organized into a series of passes that each perform a task such as tokenizing, parsing, or code generation.

-At a lower level, it is a 'nano-pass' compiler with dozens of steps.
+At a lower level, this is a 'nano-pass' compiler with dozens of passes.
 Each pass ingests the current program representation (i.e. its [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)), performs one particular transformation or simplification of it (often in a recursive way, descending down into depths of nested `if`, `while`, and `function` structures), and returns the result.

-By running each of these passes in order, you eventually transform the text of the program into the equivalent assembly code.
+By running each of these passes in order, we eventually transform the text of the program into the equivalent assembly code.

-This design approach makes it easier to design, debug, reason about, and test each step, as each of these compiler passes is implemented as its own small Python program in its own file.
+This design approach makes it easier to design, debug, reason about, and test each step of the process, as each of these compiler passes is implemented as its own small program.
+I chose to develop in Python because I was comfortable working quickly in it.

 ## Compilation Steps